docto-rin/paper_summarizer/README.md

 - Powered by Google Gemini 1.5 Pro / Gemini 1.5 Flash
 - Japanese summary output for English papers

+## Requirements
+- Python 3.9
+- Notion database with "Name" column (if your database has a "名前" column, please rename it to "Name")

 ## Setup

 ### 1. Get Required API Keys